blandine/League-Of-Stones/README.md

 ## API

 ### GLOBAL

 GET /
+Check if API is up

 GET /users/getAll
+Return all suscribed users

 GET /cards
+Return all cards

 ### USERS

-GET /users/subscribe
+PUT /user
+Create a new user with email, name and password

 GET /users/unsubscribe
+Unsubscribe a connected user with email and password

-GET /users/connect
+GET /login
+Connect a user with email and password

-GET /users/disconnect
+GET /logout
+Disconnect a connected user.
+Requires a header with a www-authenticate token

 GEt /users/amIConnected
+Returns email and name of the connected user

 ### MATCH

 GET /match/getMatch
+Returns all data about a match

 GET /match/getAllMatch

 GET /match/initDeck
+Send the player deck to the server.
+Requires a parameter deck with the cards array.

 GET /match/pickCard
+Returns a new card from the deck

 GET /match/playCard
+Play a card

 GET /match/attack
+Use a card to attack a ennemy champion.
+Requires card and ennemyCard

 GET /match/attackPlayer
+Use a card to attck the ennemy player

 GET /match/endTurn
+End a player turn

 GET /match/finishMatch
+End match

 ### MATCHMAKING

 GET /matchmaking/participate
+Add user to the waiting list

 GET /matchmaking/unparticipate

 GET /matchmaking/getAll
+Return all users on the waiting list with their matchmakingId

 GET /matchmaking/request
+Send a match request to a user on the waiting list.
+Requires the matchmakingId

 GEt /matchmaking/acceptRequest
+Accept a match request.
+Requires the matchmakingId of the user who did the request.

 # How to set up docker for nodejs and mongoDB